conchyliculture/webwatchr/README.md

         test: __FILE__ == $0
     ).update

+Move that into `sites-enabled`, and you're good to go.

 ### The interesting content is a list of Articles

-In the following example, you fetch an array of things at every run of the code.
+In the following example, you fetch an array of things, that I call "articles" at every run of the code.
-Only new elements (from the previous run) will be sent to you.
+Only new elements that have never been seen will be sent.

     #!/usr/bin/ruby
     # encoding: utf-8

     require ../lib/site.rb"

-    class Mysite < Site::Articles # This time, get_content returns an Array of articles
+    class Mysite < Site::Articles # This time, get_content returns an Array of Hash ( == "articles")
         def get_content()
             # Parses the DOM, returns an Array of Hash with articles
             #
+            # If DOM is:
             # <div class="article">
             #   <a href="http://lol/article/1.html">Lol 1</a>
             # </div>